impulsado/wannaNotes/Projects/cybsersecAnalyst/Kernel/Kernel.md

 for a passive TCP connection will happen after 63seconds.

 ## accept_source_route - INTEGER
+Prevents TCP from having control over the routing of packets.

 > Kernel Documentation
 Accept source routing (routing extension header).
 \>= 0: Accept only routing header type 2.
 < 0: Do not accept routing header.
 Default: 0

+## icmp_echo_ignore_broadcasts - BOOLEAN

+> Kernel Documentation
+If set non-zero, then the kernel will ignore all ICMP ECHO and TIMESTAMP requests sent to it via broadcast/multicast.
+Default: 1